Prostitution in Malawi

 Prostitution in Malawi is legal and prevalent around hotels and bars in urban and tourist areas.
 Living off the proceeds of prostitution is illegal.
-In 2015, it was estimated there were 20,000 sex workers in the country.
+In 2015, it was estimated there were 20,000 sex workers in Malawi.

 Human trafficking, HIV and child prostitution are problems in the country.

 Overview

 Whilst some street prostitution occurs, because of police harassment its extent is limited.
 Most prostitution occurs in bars and hotels.
 "Bar girls" are employed by the owners on very low wages; they make up their money by prostitution.
 Although prostitutes in bars are mostly employed by the bar owners, there are some freelance girls who will try to attract customers by moving from bar to bar.
 Food handling hygiene rules require all staff employed in bars to have monthly health checks, but this is not always enforced.
 Often the bar girls are from rural areas, moving to the towns and cities in search of lucrative employment.

 Sex workers and NGOs report harassment and abuse from the police, including violence, theft and forced sex.
 They also report that police take no action if abuse or violence by clients is reported to them by sex workers.

 Prostitution also occurs around the logging centres of Luwawa, Nthungwa, Raiply and Kalungulu.
 The prostitutes work from small shacks around the villages in the forests.

 In previous years many women from Malawi went to work in Zambia's copperfields as prostitutes.
 The road leading towards Zambia came to be known as mtengamahule (conveyor of prostitutes).
 The border was subsequently closed to "unmarried women".